-The white husky doesn’t need a lot of space to live in, but he does need enough exercise.
+The white Husky doesn’t need a lot of space to live in, but he does need enough exercise.
 White Huskies should be taken for a walk, run, or hike every day.
-If you live in an apartment, you might want to wait to adopt a Siberian husky unless you can give the dog plenty of exercises.
+If you live in an apartment, you might want to wait to adopt a Siberian husky unless you can give the dog plenty of exercise.

 White husky exercise needs

-White husky is a working dog breed they need plenty of exercises.
+White Husky is a working dog breed that needs plenty of exercise.
 There are three main types of exercise and activity needed for a white husky.
 Such as daily walk, Purposeful High-Intensity Activity and Mental stimulation.

 The daily walk is essential for a Husky not only to release some pent-up energy.
 The Husky is energetic, strong and has bucket loads of stamina.
-Ideally, you need to find activities that can burn energy in a short period of time and use these skills.
+Ideally, it would help if you found activities that can burn energy in a short period and use these skills.

 Grooming & Bruising

 Regular brushing and combing help keep your dog’s coat and skin healthy and looking good.
 Avoid brushing or combing the same spot twice.
-When your husky is shedding, repeat the grooming process every few days, once his skin has settled down.
-Additionally, when Huskies are not brushed regularly, this can lead to a buildup of oil and dander on their skin, causing irritation.
+When your Husky is shedding, repeat the grooming process every few days once his skin has settled down.
+Additionally, when Huskies are not brushed regularly, this can lead to a buildup of oil and dander on their skin, irritating.

-Proper dental health care is as important for every dog similarly it is very important for the Siberian husky.
+Proper dental health care is important for every dog; similarly, it is very important for the Siberian husky.
 Brush your pet’s teeth at least 2 or 3 times a week.
-You get special toothpaste and toothbrush for puppy and your vet can guide you on how to use them.
+You get special toothpaste and toothbrush for the puppy, and your vet can guide you on how to use them.

 Brushing teeth is probably the most effective way to prevent dental disease and tooth decay.

 Quality dental chews are a major benefit to your Husky overall health and well-being.
-They are made specifically to clean your dog’s teeth almost as effectively, or as effectively, as brushing with a toothbrush and toothpaste.
+They are made specifically to clean your dog’s teeth almost as effectively or as brushing with a toothbrush and toothpaste.

 Love & affection

 Love and affection are useful for every dog.
-If you give love and affection to your white husky puppy than the dog will love you back.
-Your Husky will be a member of your family, So Give lots of love and affection for your cute puppy.
+Suppose you give love and affection to your white husky puppy, then the dog will love you back.
+Your Husky will be a member of your family, So Give lots of love and affection to your cute puppy.
 Most importantly, spend time with your dog because your dog needs love and affection.

 Feed Healthy food

 Feeding a healthy meal in the dog’s life is the most important.
-In this day there are many healthy foods are available on the market so that you can choose any healthy food for your dog.
-Because healthy food is the most important for dog health care.
+On this day, many healthy foods are available on the market so that you can choose any healthy food for your dog.
+Healthy food is the most important for dog health care.
 The young husky dog is not a hearty eater as most breeds his size.
 Siberian Husky should maintain a diet that includes quality sources of meat, vegetables, and fruit.

 The following items should never be feed to White Husky